CarelduPlessis/CarDealerManager/README.md

 * update database
 update-database

-* Edit the database that the foreign keys to restrict in order to prevent records from being deleted when they are referenced in another table.
+* Add restrictions to the deletion of records in tables that have foreign keys.

+1.0 Go to: 'Migrations' >> 'CarDealerManagerCRED'

+1.1 open CREDdb and look for onDelete: ReferentialAction.Cascade

+1.2 change to onDelete: ReferentialAction.Restrict

-Change The Shared Layout
+* Change The Shared Layout

-1.9 Go to: View >> Shared >> _Layout.cshtml
+1.0 Go to: View >> Shared >> _Layout.cshtml

-1.9 Copy the code below and modify it to suit the project
+1.1 Copy the code below and modify it to suit the project

 ```html